surniaulula/wpsso-wp-sitemaps/readme.txt

 **Extends the Built-in WordPress Sitemaps XML:**

-Improves the WordPress sitemaps XML with article modification times, alternate language URLs, and images (aka image sitemaps) for Google rich results.
+Improves the WordPress sitemaps XML with article modification times, alternate language URLs, images sitemaps, news sitemaps and more.

 <!-- /about -->